XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-escrows/escrow.md

 ### 4. Confirm that the escrow was created

-Use the [`tx` command](reference-rippled.html#tx) with the transaction's identifying hash to check its final status.
+Use the [tx method][] with the transaction's identifying hash to check its final status.
 Look for a `CreatedNode` in the transaction metadata to indicate that it created an [Escrow ledger object](reference-ledger-format.html#escrow).

 Request: